 The required courses in the major were carefully chosen to help Public Health students develop highly desired skills necessary for working successfully in the field, including Health Communication, Principles of Epidemiology, Program Planning and Implementation, Program Evaluation, Fundraising and Grant Writing, and Community Organizing for Health.

-Students in the Human Services concentration are interested in helping individuals, families, and communities function effectively and overcome considerable obstacles and challenges.
+Students selecting the Human Services concentration are interested in helping individuals, families, and communities function effectively and overcome considerable obstacles and challenges.
 Human services professionals work for social justice, community engagement, improved conditions, better infrastructure and support services.
 Our graduates go on to jobs that help reduce the obstacles and impediments that keep individuals and groups from thriving in our society.
-Students interested in this concentration may go on to positions in child life organizations and hospitals; social work, community and social service organizations; government agencies; addiction, recovery, and counseling centers; youth, family, and senior centers; community organizations and non-profit agencies, among many others.
+Our students find work or pursue graduate training in child life organizations and hospitals; social work, community and social service organizations; government agencies; addiction, recovery, and counseling centers; youth, family, and senior centers; community organizations and non-profit agencies, among many others.

 Students in the Pre-Health Professions concentration are interested in helping individuals, families, and communities by improving access to and the delivery of specialized health and medical care services.
 Pre-Health Professions students are most often interested in completing all of the prerequisite courses needed to apply for further graduate training in medicine, physician assistant studies, pharmacy, physical therapy, occupational therapy, dentistry, optometry, and second-degree nursing.